DreamTeckk/Wowie-Jam-3.0/README.md

 import { Scene } from 'phaser';

 /**
- * Here we create a Player class that is represented as a Phaser Container in the game Scene.
+ * Here we create a Player class that is represented by a Phaser Container in the game Scene.
  * Phaser Containers acts as GameObjects group.
 It is usefull for manipulate multiple GameObjects at once,
  * like for moving theme at a same position and a same speed without doing it for every GameObject of the group.
  */